American Pie 2: Critical response

-On Rotten Tomatoes, the film has an approval rating of 52% based on 127 reviews.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 51% based on 125 reviews, with an average rating of 5.4/10.
 The website's consensus states: "Being a sequel, American Pie 2 doesn't retain the freshness of the original, nor is it as funny."
-On Metacritic, the film has a weighted average score of 43 out of 100 based on reviews from 28 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 43 out of 100 based on reviews from 28 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average rating of "B+" on an A+ to F scale.

 Roger Ebert gave the film 3 out of 4 stars.
 In At the Movies, Ebert and Richard Roeper both gave the film "two thumbs up", with Roeper stating that the film had "more laughs than the original".
+Mark Ramsey said, "Not since There's Something About Mary have I enjoyed such a perfect blend of heart and fart".
+In a 2 out of 5 review, Harry Guerin from the Irish TV network RTÉ stated that "fans of the first one will come away tasting soggy reheat, not this year's new improved recipe".